openpracticelibrary/openpracticelibrary/src/pages/practice/stakeholders-interview.md

   ## **Some Helpful Tips:**

   * **Establish psychological safety:** Create a secure, relaxing, and enjoyable atmosphere for the participants.
-Make it clear what the aim of the interview is, as well as when, how, and with whom the information will be exchanged.
+Make it clear the aim of the interview, as well as when, how, and with whom the information will be exchanged.

   * **Encourage active listening** and encourage them to think before responding.